youmemonk/cluster-homework/README.md

-## Assignment : 2
+## Assignment

-This assignment was a part of a previous course.
+The assignment was a part of a course.